kry8vmedia/kry8vmedia/_project-downloads/genesis-24.md

 ---

 **A word from Genesis:**
 This album owes it to my irresistible impulses.
-One week agom it was only an idea.
+One week ago, it was only an idea.
 As I continued to think about it, it became more and more difficult to dismiss it.
 I felt a great burden to share some of what I have learned and experienced in the few and yet, somewhat, many years I have lived on this earth.
 I knew it had to be done.
 And so I endeavored to write these songs.

-Any more words will be pushing it, therefore, feel free to download and listen!
+Any more words will be pushing it, therefore, feel free to download, listen and enjoy!